aladinelkhalil/react-ts-foundation-starter/src/auth/exercise.md

   // Render AppContext.Provider with these two state variables and methods as the context value.
 Don't forget to type everything up.
   ```

-- Return the context from the `useAppContext` helper hook which you will figure out yourself how to create.
+- Return the context from the `useAppContext` helper hook which you will have to figure out yourself how to create.
+The hook can be places inside the `AppProvider`.

 2. Render the AppProvider component as the top-level component in _index.tsx_.